Time to Let Go of That Furby — Here’s What Your ’90s Collectibles Are Worth

 The saga of her conservatorship followed on Instagram by millions of people and her recent $15 million book deal make anything Britney-related valuable.

-Sarah Wasserman, a senior at the University of Vermont in Burlington, proudly wears a Britney T-shirt her friends gave her for her birthday.
+Sarah Wasserman, a recent graduate of the University of Vermont in Burlington, proudly wears a Britney T-shirt her friends gave her for her birthday.
 They pooled their money to buy it because it was on the top of her wish list.

 Why ‘90s Collectibles Are a Hot Market